-As a parent or educator of young children, you’re responsible for maintaining their emotional wellbeing and an important skill required is the ability to spot the behavioural signs of children when they become unhappy or otherwise bothered by something.
-Understanding child psychology is important, as it plays a big part in the considerations that need to be made when providing care.
+As a parent or educator of young children, you’re responsible for maintaining their emotional well-being, and an essential skill required is the ability to spot the behavioural signs of children when they become unhappy or otherwise bothered by something.
+Understanding child psychology is essential, as it plays a big part in the considerations needed when providing care.

 At the end of the day, it’s your parenting plan and your child, so you’re best placed to understand what normal behaviour looks like for them.
 However, it’s certainly worth bearing in mind that we’re talking about sustained changes in behaviour, so you shouldn’t be overly worried if the following signs only happen every now and again.